 In-State Fires with FEMA Reimbursable Expenses

-When the DNR has a fire that may qualify for Fire Management Application Grant (FMAG) assistance, DNR will provide a copy of FEMA Form 90-58, Request for Fire Management Assistance Declaration to the AFS Chief, Division of Fire Operations.
+When the DNR has a fire that may qualify for Fire Management Application Grant (FMAG) assistance, DNR will provide a copy of the FEMA Form, Request for Fire Management Assistance Declaration to the AFS Chief, Division of Fire Operations.

-The AFS, in exercising its responsibilities as the FEMA Principal Advisor, will prepare and submit FEMA Form 90-32 Principal Advisor’s Report and coordinate all such action with DNR.
+The AFS, in exercising its responsibilities as the FEMA Principal Advisor, will prepare and submit the FEMA Form Principal Advisor’s Report and coordinate all such action with DNR.

 DNR is notified by FEMA if the incident qualifies for a FMAG, and will notify the BLM and Forest Service Incident Business Specialists once the FEMA-qualifying period has been established.